 Making Half MyPlate Fruits and Vegetables

-The purpose of this lesson is to introduce students to MyPlate (2015-2020 Dietary Guidelines for Americans) and to reinforce the importance of making half your plate fruits and vegetables.
+Students are introduced to MyPlate (2015-2020 Dietary Guidelines for Americans) and discover the importance of making half your plate fruits and vegetables.

 Essential Files (maps, charts, pictures, or documents)